X3I/poketwo.com/_pages/nature/natures.md

 | ↑ **Sp.
 Def** | Calm      | Gentle     | Careful     | **Quirky** | Sassy       |
 | ↑ **Speed**   | Timid     | Hasty      | Jolly       | Naive      | **Serious** |

+> __Note:__ Bolded natures have no effect, because they both increase and
+> decrease the same state.
+These are considered Neutral Natures.

 ## Natures alphabetically

 Check which stats are raised/lowered by your Pokémon's nature.